google/zoekt/doc/faq.md

 ## How much resources does `zoekt` require?

-The search server should have local SSD to store the index file (which is 3.5x the corpus size), and have 20% more RAM than the corpus size.
+The search server should have local SSD to store the index file (which is 3.5x the corpus size), and have at least 20% more RAM than the corpus size.

+## Can I index multiple branches?

+Yes.
+You can index 64 branches (see also https://github.com/google/zoekt/issues/32).
+Files that are identical across branches take up space just once in the index.

 ## How fast is the search?